phpDocumentor/phpDocumentor/docs/PSR.md

 > overridden but the Short Description should stay intact.
 It would be difficult
 > for a reader to distinguish which is overridden.
 >
-> In this case MUST the writer use the {@inheritdoc} inline tag as
+> In this case the writer MUST use the {@inheritdoc} inline tag as
 > Short Description and override the Long Description with the intended text.
 >
-> Without the {@inheritdoc} inline tag MUST the reader interpret any text
+> Without the {@inheritdoc} inline tag the reader MUST interpret any text
-> as if the Short Description would be overridden and MAY long description
+> as if the Short Description would be overridden and long description MAY
 > appear overridden if the block of text contains a Short Description ending
 > as defined in the ABNF.

 ### 6.1.
 Class Or Interface

-In addition to the inherited descriptions and tags as defined in this chapter's root MUST a class or interface inherit the following tags:
+In addition to the inherited descriptions and tags as defined in this chapter's root, a class or interface MUST inherit the following tags:

 * [@package](#712-package)